kubernetes/website/content/en/docs/tasks/debug/debug-cluster/resource-usage-monitoring.md

 then exposes them to Kubernetes via an adapter by implementing either the `custom.metrics.k8s.io` or `external.metrics.k8s.io` API.

-[Prometheus](https://prometheus.io), a CNCF project, can natively monitor Kubernetes, nodes, and Prometheus itself.
+Kubernetes is designed to work with [OpenMetrics](https://openmetrics.io/) which is one of the CNCF Project.
+To know more about the Projects under CNCF, refer to this [link](https://landscape.cncf.io/card-mode?category=monitoring&project=graduated,incubating,member,no&grouping=category&sort=stars).
+Full metrics pipeline
-Full metrics pipeline projects that are not part of the CNCF are outside the scope of Kubernetes documentation.
+projects that are not part of the CNCF are outside the scope of Kubernetes  documentation.

+ *It is to be noted that Kubernetes Project don't provide any kind of recommendation for other projects to work upon.
+It is a user choice to pick a project to start working upon.
+In order to make a Full metric pipeline, Kubernetes is required to design and deploy the infrastructure.*

 ## {{% heading "whatsnext" %}}